Effective Team Building: Your 6 Step Guide to Planning a Team Retreat

-- To understand common values and to get to know one another better as remote companies tend to be more diverse.
+- Understand common values and get to know one another better as remote companies tend to be more diverse.

 B. Leadership Retreat

-A leadership retreat gives senior management the chance to get together and talk about the company’s future.
+A leadership retreat, also known as a strategic planning retreat, gives your company's team(s) the chance to get together and talk about the future and direction of the company.

 C. Team Building Retreat

 Team building retreats focus on connecting team members on a personal level.
 They're a great way to strike a perfect balance between working toward common company goals while still being able to bond together as a team.

 A team-building retreat's primary goal is to strengthen the relationships within a corporate team.
 This can be as simple as getting to know each other better to resolving the tensions of office politics.
 A team-building retreat usually takes the whole company offsite to a fun location.
 The activity schedule balances bonding time and collectively working on a company goal.

 Various activities, such as games, ice breakers, workshops, and exercises, can be planned.
 Tailoring activities to your employees' interests is key to a team-building event's success.
 If your team likes to be outside, plan a hike, bike trip, or time at the beach between work sessions.

 The employee community is the core of a business which makes it essential that the employee dynamic is energetic and productive.